-The recital [d]espacio consists of four acousmatic pieces for tape composed by Ángel Arranz between 2009 and 2012 by Ángel Arranz, visualized by the videoartist Beatriz del Saz.
+The recital [d]espacio consists of four acousmatic pieces for tape with visualizations composed by Ángel Arranz between 2009 and 2012.
 Each of the four pieces is inspired and take its compositional modem from one of the four Spanish avant-garde wineries: Bodegas Protos, Bodegas Marqués de Riscal, Bodegas Yisios y Bodegas Qumrán.
 These four wineries have been built by four great contemporary architects, respectively: the British architect born in Florencia, Sir Richard Rogers; the canadian living in the United States Frank Gehry; the Spanish Santiago Calatrava, and also the Spanish Barcelona-based architects Solís/Hernández.
 Arranz selects these four works to compose the pieces integrating the [d]espacio series: Electronic Study, inspired on Bodegas Protos in Peñafiel; Extrusion, inspired on Bodegas Marqués de Riscal in Elciego; SAH, inspired on Bodegas Ysios in Laguardia, and lastly De la luz y del espacio inspired on Bodegas Qumrán, in Padilla de Duero.
 The pieces are played through a set of speakers distributed in the room and the video is projected on a screen.

 Sound as space and as organized time